All Episodes

 Now, where are we with executive privilege?

-We'll get a ruling, I guess, sometime down the line in June or somewhere thereabouts, when the Supreme Court finishes its term uh for this year.
+We'll get a ruling, I guess, sometime down the line in June or somewhere thereabouts when the Supreme Court finishes its term for this year.

-So my question to you is uh okay, they wouldn't wait.
+So my question to you is, okay, they wouldn't wait.

-Why would the Senate ever even consider anybody ever consider a delay in this on this front?
+Why would the Senate ever even consider, anybody ever consider a delay on this front?

 Well, they shouldn't really.

-When you bring the case to court, whenever I've had to bring a case to court or I've been a part of trial to court, you bring your complete case, and especially when it's a case that is more modicum after a civil count trial than a criminal trial, you know, you have your court record, you have your transcripts, you have everything you come to court with.
+And especially when it's a case that is more modicum after a civil trial than a criminal trial, you know, you have your court record, you have your transcripts, you have everything you come to court with.

 They don't have that because they did such a poor job.

-Jerry Nadler was a giant rubber stamp, and the rest of the folks that are that have been in from Nancy Pelosi on down, simply got their impeachment as they're claiming uh that they wanted so that they could run against the president.
+And the rest of the folks that have been from Nancy Pelosi on down simply got their impeachment as they're claiming that they wanted so that they could run against the president.

 Again, this is the problem.